Chilipp/autodocsumm/docs/conf_settings.rst

 ``autosummary-force-inline``
     Force adding the autosummary, even it is already contained in the class or module docstring.
-See the example about :ref:`autosummary-position-example`
+See the example about :ref:`autosummary-position-example` ``autosummary-nosignatures``
+    Do not show function signatures in the summary table.

 .. _directives: